As millions of teams adjust to working remotely full time, many are searching for ways to stay productive without compromising work-life balance.

 Fortunately there are a few simple steps anyone can take to regain control of their work schedules and get back to productivity, including our latest feature, Do Not Disturb, which is available on web and mobile today.
 Do Not Disturb allows you to clearly set a schedule for hours dedicated to focused work, control what alerts you receive and when, and eliminate pings on weekends and vacations.

 Want more?
-Here are 7 tips to help your team find focus and reduce digital distractions, from anywhere.
+Here are 7 tips to help your team find focus and reduce digital distractions while working remotely.

 1. Take control of your notifications